fishaffair/chaos-experiment/README.md

 > The cluster will be active only then at least:
 > - one patroni
 > - two etcd
-> is available.
+> is available

 ### Main experiments:

 ## 1. Patroni failover
-  **1.1 Experiment description:** stop patroni service on current patroni leader with [systemd role](roles/systemd/tasks/main.yml) .
+  **1.1 Experiment description:** Stop patroni service on current patroni leader with [systemd role](roles/systemd/tasks/main.yml).

-  **1.2 Expected results:** patroni replica has promoted self to a new leader
+  **1.2 Expected results:** Patroni replica has promoted self to a new leader.

   **1.3 Real outcomes:**